Stuart Graham (motorcyclist)

 Leslie Stuart Graham (born 9 January 1942) is a British former Grand Prix motorcycle road racer and Saloon car racing specialist.

-He is the son of the 1949 500cc world champion, Leslie Graham.
+Graham is the son of the 1949 500cc world champion, Leslie Graham.

 Graham started racing in 1961 on a 125 cc Honda Benly Sports, followed by spells with Bill Webster and on Syd Lawton's Aermacchis.
 He also rode Bultacos, later selling his half-share in a garage to fund his full-time racing using a 350 cc AJS 7R and a 500 cc Matchless G50 for the 'classic' races.

-His big break came when he was signed for the Honda factory team in July 1966, and later rode for Suzuki.
+Graham's big break came when he was signed for the Honda factory team in July 1966, and later rode for Suzuki.

-His best season was in 1967 when he won two Grand Prix races and finished the year in third place in both the 50cc and the 125cc world championships.
+Graham's best season was in 1967 when he won two Grand Prix races and finished the year in third place in both the 50cc and the 125cc world championships.

-In the early 1970s he began car racing in Saloon classes, retiring in 1980 to concentrate on his business interests including a Honda dealership.
+In the early 1970s, Graham began car racing in Saloon classes, retiring in 1980 to concentrate on his business interests including a Honda dealership.
 Again reviving his racing in 1986, Graham has continued to appear in occasional historic car events.